-It is considered that the proposed LAP for Kilmacow will not have negative ecological impacts on a Natura 2000 site, nor will it impact on the conservation objectives of a Natura 2000 site.
+It is considered that the proposed variations to the Draft LAP for Kilmacow will not have negative ecological impacts on a Natura 2000 site, nor will it impact on the conservation objectives of a Natura 2000 site.
 It is therefore considered, in consultation of the NPWS personnel, not to proceed with a full Appropriate Assessment, as it is not considered necessary in this case.

-MAPS
+MAPS: